Register Now for EDA Summit 2024 - Virtual Event Register for Free

 A smart topic hierarchy can accelerate development in the following ways:

 • Routing, filtering, and governance can occur at multiple levels, as data flows across the event mesh.
-For example, a decision can be made on which events are allowed to cross geographical boundaries, but once a topic is in the geography, secondary decisions can be made on which consumers can receive the events.
+For example, a decision can be made on which events are allowed to cross geographical boundaries, but once a smart topic is in the geography, secondary decisions can be made on which consumers can receive the events.

 • Gathering information across events is easier.
 For example, wildcards enable receiving all event types pertaining to an orderID, or all new orders regardless of originator or location.

-• Introducing new applications and onboarding new employees is easier when you document events with an event portal, and assigning topics in accordance with well-defined topic hierarchy.
+• Introducing new applications and onboarding new employees is easier when you document events with an event portal, and assigning smart topics in accordance with well-defined topic hierarchy.

 • Adding properties to the topic hierarchy allows for fine-grained filtering.
 This filtering ensures that consumers only receive the events that they need.
 It also ensures the system is more efficient by reducing the workload on applications and keeping egress data costs down.